gmross/gmross/README.md

     </a>
 </p>

-I recently graduated from Clemson University with a B.S. in Computer Science, and I am currently looking for a job as a software engineer.
+I am a full-stack software engineer.
 When I'm not working on a project, I'm looking for the best new release at the box office.

 ---